How quickly should a page load?

 Now the fun part – how to get there and how to stay there.

-Page Load Time Data in 2020 & Why It Matters
+Page Load Time Data & Why It Matters

 Webpages load in pieces, so you may see that sometimes a photo will load last, or a form will load first, or an ad will load quickly in one spot before finally jumping to where it belongs on the page.